Navid200/xDrip/docs/Nightscout/NotFree.md

 [Google Cloud Nightscout](./GoogleCloud.md) >> Free Tier cost

 #### **Google Cloud Nightscout cost**
-The cost is quite low.
 Theoretically, if you don't reside in China or Australia, it will be free.
 See limitations and requirements of a free tier machine below.
 However, due to unwanted traffic to China caused by crawlers in China, there is a cost of about $0.01 per month.

 The following image shows a summary of my costs over the past 11 months.